lucasnfe/game-dev-portfolio-template/README.md

 ## Sample

-Here is a sample of what a portfolio might look like with this theme: [https://gamingportfolio.github.io/](https://gamingportfolio.github.io/)
+Here is a sample of what a portfolio might look like with this theme: [https://gamingportfolio.github.io/](https://gamingportfolio.github.io/).
+The repository for the sample page is [here](https://github.com/gamingportfolio/gamingportfolio.github.io).

 ## Setting up on GitHub Pages